MicrosoftDocs/PowerShell-Docs/reference/7.3/PowerShellGet/Install-Module.md

 ### -Repository

-Use the **Repository** parameter to specify which repository is used to download and install a module.
+Use the **Repository** parameter to specify the name of repository from which to download and install a module.
 Used when multiple repositories are registered.
 Specifies the name of a registered repository in the `Install-Module` command.
 To register a repository, use `Register-PSRepository`.
 To display registered repositories, use `Get-PSRepository`.